[Warning: This post will contain spoilers for Black Panther.]

 Despite this false myth of post-racial equality, those of us who may experience (to different degrees) the negative consequences of racism or any other “ism” know these problems still exist because we experience them directly.
 I am therefore not interested, at least not in this article, in trying to persuade anyone who doesn’t believe the God of Racism is real.
 I know He is real because He speaks to me everyday.

-As an Asian American I grew up with intense shame and self-loathing about my ethnicity, a pathology I am still healing.
+As an Asian American I grew up with an underlying sense of shame and self-loathing about my ethnicity, a pathology that took a long time to heal (thank you, critical race theory).
 There were many factors behind this, but without a doubt one of the most influential was the media which I consumed voraciously without realizing for many years that it was watering the seeds of a self-hate germinating in my psyche.
 I almost never saw myself represented on the page or the screen, and in the rare instance that I did it was usually something like this.
 Majoring in Media Studies in college, and specializing in representations of race in the media, was part of my attempt to understand and come to terms with this love/hate relationship.

 For those who doubt the power of media to construct reality, as someone who nearly entered a doctorate program in media theory, I can assure you that the media in our present age is so powerful and pervasive that not only does its approximate reality, for many intents and purposes it pretty much is reality.
 Those who grew up with dominant myths as their own myths cannot possibly know what it is like to not be represented or to be sparsely represented in ways that create a sense of inferiority.
 Since only an in-depth analysis can do justice to these claims, and since that is not the focus of my article, open-minded readers who aren’t fully convinced but are willing to learn more should read the indispensable Brainwashed: The Myth of Black Inferiority by former advertising executive Tom Burrell.
 Or, for a more general overlook of all kinds of racism in popular culture, try Racism in American Popular Media.
 (There are lots of other good books out there if you look.)